PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-22 11:09:28
+Last updated: 2024-04-22 11:10:01
-Random Quote: What do you call a fish with no eyes?
-Fsh. - Marshall Eriksen
+Random Quote: Marshall, you being 18 isn't a bad thing.
+It just means you get to spend even more of your life with her. - Ted Mosby